JavaDummy4/Join/README.md

 Contributing / working together
 Because everything is plain JSON and plain HTML, this repo works well with ordinary git workflows — meaningful diffs, pull requests, and no merge tooling beyond what GitHub already gives you.
 If you're extending the class system, keep new classes to five fields where you can; Remark is already there to catch the rest.

+New feature since 15.09.2026: An integrated AI chat function connected to the displayed model.
+The AI can also place objects and define relationships using either chat or voice commands.